-By age 6, children understand over 20,000 words.
-Their sentences are longer and not as simple.
+By age 6, children understand over 20,000 words, and their sentences are longer and not as simple.
 But even more amazing are the new complexities in their thought processes — their wheels are constantly in motion.
-With this deepening, you’ll see a change in how your child uses language to express thoughts and ideas uniquely his own.
+With this deepening, you’ll see a change in how your child uses language to express thoughts and ideas.

 - Can read and retell familiar stories